 David Minton, Founder of Leisure DB in the State of The UK Fitness Industry Report 2023

-With rising costs for consumers, come rising costs for businesses too.
 Many clubs have had to adapt gym pricing strategies to offer new membership options.
-And to increase prices.
+And to increase prices – 68% have increased prices since January 2024.

-The 2024 edition of the State of The UK Fitness Industry Report from Leisure DB found that private clubs have increased prices (the average cost of a gym membership in the UK is now £47.24 – up from £44.92 in 2023 and £42.99 in 2022).
+The 2025 edition of the State of The UK Fitness Industry Report from Leisure DB found that the cost of a membership at private gyms and fitness clubs has increased.
+The average cost of a gym membership in the UK is now £48.45 – up from £47.24 in 2024, £44.92 in 2023 and £42.99 in 2022.

 Low-cost brands (traditionally charging less than £25 a month) are now moving into the mid-market.
 And mid-market brands are moving into the premium category.
 While there’s a new super-premium category emerging.